TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

       When performing basic authentication, a :class:`FancyURLopener` instance calls its :meth:`prompt_user_passwd` method.
 The default implementation asks the users for the required information on the controlling terminal.
-A subclass may override this method to support more appropriate behavior if needed.
+A subkundi may override this method to support more appropriate behavior if needed.

-   The :class:`FancyURLopener` class offers one additional method that should be overloaded to provide the appropriate behavior:
+   The :class:`FancyURLopener` kundi offers one additional method that should be overloaded to provide the appropriate behavior:

    .. method:: prompt_user_passwd(host, realm)